Tatyana-js/Tatyana-js/README.md

    👋 **Hi, I’m Tatyana.**

- 👩‍💻 _I have been interested in programming for about 3 years and  have been studying a lot of JavaScript for about a year at the Hexlet IT school._
+ 👩‍💻 _I have been interested in programming some years and  have been studying a lot of JavaScript for about a year at the Hexlet IT school._

 _I want to become a Frontend Developer._ 💻